PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 (3) Watering

-13. You are encouraged to use rain harvesting systems to supplement the main water supply.
+13. You must use a rain harvesting systems to supplement the main water supply.

-14. You are encouraged to use a sprinkler system using harvested rain water.
+14. You may use a sprinkler system using harvested rain water only.

 15. Remember that you must not use the water supply except for your allotment (see paragraph 10.4).

-15a HOSES ARE NOT PERMITTED TO BE USED FOR WATERING YOUR ALLOTMENT.
+15a HOSES ARE NOT PERMITTED TO BE USED FOR WATERING YOUR ALLOTMENT from mains taps.
 Use watering cans etc and utilise catchment from sheds.

 (4) Trees and Hedgerows